dashpay/docs/docs/user/masternodes/setup-hpmn.rst

 .. note::

-  Refer to the Dashmate page for :hoverxref:`alternative installation options <dashmate-install>`.
+  Refer to the dashmate page for :hoverxref:`alternative installation options <dashmate-install>`.

 Continue with the :ref:`Registration step <register-hpmn-dashmate>` to setup the collateral, keys and construct the ProTx transaction required to enable your